phossa/phossa-route/README.md

           ->addHandler(Status::METHOD_NOT_ALLOWED, 'handler1');
   ```

-  Handler `handler1` will be executed if route matches but method is not right.
+  Handler `handler1` will be executed if route is matched but method is not
+  right.

 - **<a name="default"></a>Default handlers**

-  Like routes have different handlers, dispatcher and collectors can have
+  Dispatcher and collectors can have multiple handlers corresponding to
-  default handlers if no handler set in the result.
+  different status.
+If the result has no handler set, then the collector's
+  same status handler will be retrieved.
+If still no luck, the dispatcher's
+  same status handler will be used.

   Dispatcher level handlers,